 The Columbia River Gorge stretches from Biggs, Oregon on the eastern end, and Troutdale, Oregon on the western end.
 The National Scenic Area of the Columbia River spans this 80 mile outdoor wonderland offering diverse climates, culture, and recreation activities.
 Encompassing both Oregon and Washington, the Gorge offers something for everyone.

 The Gorge is easily accessible to Portland/Vancouver Metro area residents by way of Interstate-84 on the Oregon side of the river and Highway State Route 14 on the Washington side.
-For the more leisure drive through the Gorge consider a jaunt on the Historic Columbia River which parallels I-84 and offers breathtaking views of waterfalls, wildflowers, and scenic overlooks.
+For a more leisurely drive through the Gorge, consider a jaunt on the Historic Columbia River Highway, which parallels I-84 and offers breathtaking views of waterfalls, wildflowers, and scenic overlooks.

-Renowned for it’s breadth of outdoor activities, the Columbia River Gorge offers year-round recreation opportunities.
+Renowned for it’s breadth of outdoor activities, the Columbia River Gorge offers year-round recreation.
 Nestled between Mt.
 Hood in Oregon and Mt.
 Adams and Mt.
 St. Helens in Washington, the Gorge spans the Cascade range.
-From rolling wheat fields in the east to dramatic waterfalls in the west, your vacation getaway to the Gorge is sure to have something for everyone.
+From rolling wheat fields in the east to dramatic waterfalls in the west, your vacation getaway to the Columbia Gorge is sure to have something for everyone.

-Outdoor enthusiasts can enjoy rock climbing, windsurfing, whitewater rafting, kiteboarding, kayaking, biking, hiking and salmon, steelhead and sturgeon fishing.
-Winter activities include downhill and cross country skiing and snowshoeing.
+Outdoor enthusiasts can enjoy rock climbing, windsurfing, whitewater rafting, kiteboarding, kayaking, biking, hiking and salmon, small-mouth bass, northern pike minnow, steelhead and sturgeon fishing.
+Winter activities include downhill and cross country skiing, snowboarding and snowshoeing.

-If you have any questions about an upcoming trip to the Gorge contact us at the Port of give the folks at The Dalles Chamber of Commerce a call.
+If you have any questions about an upcoming trip to the Gorge contact us at the Port, or give the folks at The Dalles Chamber of Commerce a call.
 Find additional travel information for the Gorge at Travel Oregon or Experience Washington.